jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_publicationfailure.md

 ---

-When this alarm occurs, look at the Publication grid on the Publications page of the Activity drilldown to see which publication failed.
+When this alarm occurs, turn to the **Activity drilldown \| Publications page** to see which publication has failed.

-Look at the history of the agent involved.
-To do this:
+Look at the history of the agent involved:

-1. Go to the Publications grid on the Publications page in the Activity drilldown.
+1. From the **Activity drilldown \| Publications page**, select the affected publication.
-2. Select the affected publication.
-3. Click the Agents tab.
+2. Click the **Agents** tab to open the Agents page.
-4. In the Agent column of the Agents grid, click the link for the affected agent.
+3. In the Agent column of the Agents grid, click the link for the affected agent.
-5. Click the Sessions tab.
+4. Click the **Sessions** tab to open the Sessions page.
-6. Select the session in the Sessions grid.
+5. Select the session in the Sessions grid.
 The informational and error messages logged for that session are shown in the Top 200 Actions grid.

 {% include tip.html content="You can configure this alarm to ignore certain values.
-You can also configure different thresholds for specific publications." %}
+You can also configure different thresholds for specific publications.
+Use the Spotlight Client to **Configure \| Alarms**." %}

 {% include links.html %}